XPEHO/YAKI/yaki_mobile/README.md

 # Yaki Mobile

-Mobile front-end of the Yaki application
+Mobile front-end of the Yaki application.
+This mobile application allows users to connect and declare themselves on site, missing or remote.

 ## Requirement

 - An IDE : [Visual Studio Code](https://code.visualstudio.com/) or [Android Studio](https://developer.android.com/studio)
 - [Flutter](https://docs.flutter.dev/get-started/install)

 ## Used library :